“Gee, it sure would be great to camouflage that green metal box in my yard,” you think to yourself while planning your landscaping project.

 Fences, shrubs and trees located too close to the padmount transformers can slow restoration or create a serious safety hazard.
 If these items are in the way, crews may have to remove them to gain access.
-Avoid that situation by taking time to plan before planting shrubs or installing a fence near a padmount.
+To avoid that situation, take time to plan before planting shrubs or installing a fence near a padmount.

 You can place fences near a padmount transformer as long as you meet minimum clearances.
 Remember to avoid blocking the front side.
 If a fence runs along that side, a gate that swings away from the transformer front must be installed, as shown above.